The Routledge Handbook of European Criminology

 The editors have assembled a cast of leading voices to reflect on differences and commonalities, elaborate on theoretically grounded comparisons and reflect on emerging themes in criminology in Europe.
 After the editors’ introduction, the book is organised in three parts:

-This book gives some indication of the richness and scope of the emerging comparative European criminology.
-It will be required reading for anyone who wants to understand trends in crime and its control across Europe.
-It will be a valuable teaching resource, especially at postgraduate level, as well as an important reference point for researchers and scholars of criminology across Europe.
+This book gives some indication of the richness and scope of the emerging comparative European criminology and will be required reading for anyone who wants to understand trends in crime and its control across Europe.
+It will also be a valuable teaching resource, especially at postgraduate level, as well as an important reference point for researchers and scholars of criminology across Europe.

 1. Introduction,Sophie Body-Gendrot, Mike Hough, Klára Kerezsi, René Lévy and Sonja Snacken Part I: European Issues on Crime and Crime Control 2.
 Globalisation and Criminal Justice Trends in Italy, David Nelken 3.
 History of Crime and Criminal Justice in Europe, Xavier Rousseaux 4.
 Is There Such a Thing as a European Crime Control Policy?, Klara Kerezsi 5.
 Surveys on Victimisation and Insecurity in Europe: Some Issues, Renee Zauberman 6.
 Criminal Law and Human Rights: A Paradoxical Relationship, Francoise Tulkens & Michel van de Kerchove Part II: Variations in Crime: Descriptions and Explanations 7.
 It is not just the economy: Towards an Alternative Explanation of Post World War II Crime Trends in Western Europe, Jan van Dijk 8.
 State Crime: The European Experience, Susanne Karstedt 9.
 Organised Transnational Crime in Europe, Vincenzo Ruggiero 10.
 Collective Criminalisation of Roma in Central and Eastern Europe: Social Causes, Circumstances, Consequences, Margit Feischmidt, Kristof Szombati & Peter Szuhay 11.
 Gender and Crime in Europe, Loraine Gelsthorpe, Elena Larrauri 12.
 The Informal Economy in Europe, Dominique Boels, Antoinette Verhage & Paul Ponsaers 13.
 Place, Space and Urban (In)Security, Sophie Body-Gendrot Part III: Variations in Institutional Responses and Possible Explanations 14.
 Trust the Justice and the Legitimacy of Legal Authorities: Topline findings from a European Comparative Study, Mike Hough, Jonathan Jackson & Ben Bradford 15.
 Media and Crime: A Comparative Analysis of Crime News in the UK, Norway and Italy, Rinella Cere, Yvonne Jewkes & Thomas Ugelvik 16.
 Politcal Economy and Penal Systems, Michael Cavadino & James Dignan 17.
 Imprisonment and Penal Demands: Exploring the Dimensions and Drivers of Systemic and Attitudinal Punitivity, Tapio Lappi-Seppala 18.
 Changing Definitions of the Criminal Law in Germany in Late Modernity, Fritz Sack & Christian Schlepper 19.
 Police and Policing in Europe, Rene Levy 20.
 Crime Prevention and Public Safety in Europe: Challenges for Comparative Criminology, Adam Edwards, Gordon Hughes & Nicholas Lord 21.
 Sentencing, Sonja Snacken, Dirk van Zyl Smit & Kristel Beyens 22.
 Community Sanctions, Ioan Durnescu 23.
 Punishment - Prisons, Sonja Snacken, Aline Bauwens, Dirk van Zyl Smit, Hanne Tournel & Rudy Machiels 24.
 Juvenile Justice in Europe: Between Continuity and Change, Francis Bailleau & Yves Cartuyvels 25.
 Legislating Drugs: European Drug Policies or Drug Policies in Europe?, Krysztof Krajewski 26.
 The Terrorist Threat Before and After 9/11: What has Changed in Europe, Stefano Caneppele 27.
 The Borders of the European Union and the Processes of Criminalisation of Migrants,Dario Melossi 28.
 Practices and Modes of Transatlantic Data Processing: From Sorting Countries to Sorting Individuals, Rocco Bellanova and Paul de Hert